wooorm/dioscuri/readme.md

 }
 ```

-Then running `node example.mjs` yields the same as before.
+Then running `node example.js` yields the same as before.

 ### `fromGemtext(doc, encoding?)`